data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 Here, it first executes the `SUB_QUERY`, then from it, it will retrieve the `DISTINCT COLUMN_1`.

 ## 2. `PARTITION BY`
-It's another way to aggregate datas instead of using `GROUP BY`.
+It's another way to aggregate data instead of using `GROUP BY`.
 It is also known as a window function.
 The syntax is :
 ```
 AGGREGATE_FUNCTION(field1) OVER (PARTITION BY field2, field3, ...)
 ```